melezhik/Sparrow6/posts/CliAppDevelopement.md

 }
 ```

-2. Copy task code to some git repostiry and check it out on machine where Sparrow repositiry located
+2. Copy task code to some git repository and check it out on machine where Sparrow repository located

 ```bash
 ssh sparrow-repository-host